 I often say that writing is puzzle solving.
 Quite true.
 It’s also the key to discovery.
 Freelance writers get to be lifelong students as well as detectives.
 We are fortunate souls.
 If you have an idea for a feature story or if something in my portfolio sparks a new interest in you, please let me know!
 Email me at firstname.lastname@example.org

-Here’s a fun piece than ran in Maine Boats, Homes & Harbors magazine: After a lifetime of watching birds at my feeder, I got up early to see what the big deal is about following them from branch to grasses or beach.
-Care to join me next time?
+Here’s a fun piece for Maine Boats, Homes & Harbors: After a lifetime of watching birds at my feeder, I got up early to follow them from branch to meadow to beach.
 Beyond Backyard Birding

 William Martin’s NY Times bestselling historical novels connect America’s past and present.
 In his thrillers, fictional antiquarian books dealer Peter Fallon outsmarts toughs trying to steal our national treasures.
 For Wellesley Weston Magazine, I interviewed Bill Martin to learn from the master how he conjured and solved mysteries for his latest book, The Lincoln Letter.